 There are 7 rotations that compose the core training curriculum for the fellowship.

-Fellows staff this 24 bed ICU 24 hours a day 7 days a week.
-In this extremely busy unit fellows will work closely with attending physicians and medical residents to care for these critically ill patients.
-Fellows will gain experience with high-frequency ventilation, extracorporeal membrane oxygenation, conventional ventilation, and invasive hemodynamic monitoring.
-In addition, fellows will have an opportunity to rotate through the Duke Cardiothoracic ICU to gain exposure to post-operative management of patients who have undergone a wide variety of cardiac and thoracic surgical procedures.
+Fellows staff this 32-bed ICU 24 hours a day 7 days a week.
+In this busy unit fellows will work closely with attending physicians and medical residents to care for critically ill and medically complex patients.
+Fellows will gain significant experience in extracorporeal membrane oxygenation, conventional ventilation, and invasive hemodynamic monitoring.
+Fellows lead multidisciplinary rounds and provide consultative services to other ICUs throughout the hospital.

 General Pulmonary Service and Pulmonary Consult Service